Michelle Bachelet: UN High Commissioner for Human Rights (2018–2022)

 On 5 October 2019, Bachelet said she was "troubled by the high levels of violence associated with some demonstrations" during the 2019–20 Hong Kong protests, and stressed that any measures to quell the unrest must be grounded in law.
 She also stated that "Freedom of peaceful assembly … should be enjoyed without restriction to the greatest extent possible.
 But on the other hand, we cannot accept people who use masks to provoke violence."

 Regarding the November 2019 Iranian protests, Nasrin Sotoudeh, a jailed Iranian lawyer, asked Bachelet to administrate an independent investigation into the alleged atrocities committed by the Iranian security forces in the uprising.

+Bachelet's office produced a series of reports on the human rights situation in Venezuela — known collectively as the Bachelet Reports — which contributed to the establishment of a UN human rights mission in the country and were endorsed by the UN Human Rights Council.
+On 2 July 2021, under a mandate from the UN Human Rights Council running from 2019 to 30 April 2021, her office published a 21-page report addressing violations of the right to life, torture and ill-treatment, detention conditions, sexual violence, failures of access to justice and reparations, and violations of freedom of association, opinion, and expression in Venezuela; it noted continuing reports of torture and cruel, inhuman and degrading treatment of political and common-law detainees, forced disappearances, prolonged incommunicado detention, delayed and partial trials, and the closure of five radio stations and television channels.
+The report specifically highlighted the disappearances of military officer Antonio Sequea Torres, Lieutenant Colonel Juan Antonio Hurtado Campos (missing since September 2018), and Hugo Enrique Marino Salas (missing since April 2019).